Ximmerse/Rhino-X/en/Launcher/Launcher-Advanced.md

 </manifest>
 ````

-## Uninstall Application
+## Uninstall an Application

-Aim to a to-be-deleted application, hold down controler Trigger button or Confirm button on HMD.
-A dialog will pop up.
-User can uninstall the application through this pop-up dialog.
+Select or Aim the to-be-deleted application and hold down the controller 'Trigger' or Confirm button on the HMD.
+A "Delete" button will show up.
+After pressing the "Delete" button, users will be prompted for confirmation to uninstall the application.

-!>	Note: system applications can not be removed.
+!>	Note: System applications can not be removed.

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Launcher/Launcher-Uninstall.png ':size=865X394')

-##	Change Display Language
+##	Set the Launcher Language
-Click on Wifi button in task menu, then select "Change Language", then change your display language to your desired language.
+Click on Wifi button in the task menu.
+Then select "Language".
+Change the display language to the desired option.

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Launcher/Launcher-ChangeLanguage.png ':size=865X394')